 When is the ideal time for neutering a dog?
 I think this question is always best answered by your vet, but generally, it's as follows:

 Many vets won’t castrate a dog less than six months of age.

-They believe that the dog should be allowed to mature to the stage where his testicles have dropped, usually between 6 to 9 months of age.
+They believe the dog should be allowed to mature to the stage where his testicles have dropped, usually between 6 to 9 months.

-Castrating your dog during this timeframe is generally recommended for a better chance of avoiding dominant male behaviours becoming habitual, which will help prevent problems with aggressive behaviour.
+Castrating your dog during this timeframe is generally recommended for a better chance of avoiding habitual dominant male behaviours, which will help prevent problems with aggressive behaviour.

-Some vets recommend that females should be allowed to have at least one season or a litter of puppies and then wait for a few months to allow her body to recover before spaying.
+Some vets recommend that female dogs should be allowed to have at least one season or a litter of puppies.
+They believe the dog should then be allowed to rest for a few months to allow their bodies to recover before spaying.

 Others fiercely maintain that females do not need to produce a litter of puppies before spaying.

-I'm not a vet, but I don't believe that a female puppy needs to have a litter before being spayed.
+I'm not a vet, but I don't believe a female puppy needs to have a litter before spaying.
 Once the operation is complete, the hormones that would have triggered her desire/need to mate will no longer be present.

-However, the best person to advise you about your pet is your vet.
+However, your vet is the best person to advise you about your pet's health.

 He or she will know what's best for you and your dog, so before you make any decisions about neutering your dog, please consult your vet.